BA in Buddhist Studies with Himalayan Language: Career Path

 The duties, tasks, roles, and responsibilities of graduates of a Bachelor of Arts in Buddhist Studies with Himalayan Language program will depend on the specific field or career path they choose to pursue.
 However, some general duties and tasks that they may be responsible for include:

-• Conducting research on Buddhism and Himalayan culture and language: This may involve reading and analyzing primary and secondary sources, as well as conducting fieldwork or interviews.
+• Researching Buddhism and Himalayan culture and language may involve reading and analyzing primary and secondary sources and conducting fieldwork or interviews.

-• Writing academic papers and articles: Graduates may be responsible for writing research papers, articles, and essays on Buddhism and Himalayan culture and language, both for academic and non-academic audiences.
+• Writing academic papers and articles: Graduates may be responsible for writing research papers, articles, and essays on Buddhism and Himalayan culture and language, both for educational and non-academic audiences.

-• Teaching and instructing: Graduates who pursue careers in academia may be responsible for teaching courses on Buddhism and Himalayan culture and language to undergraduate and graduate students.
+• Teaching and instructing: Graduates pursuing academic careers may be responsible for teaching courses on Buddhism and Himalayan culture and language to undergraduate and graduate students.

-• Translating and interpreting: Graduates with language skills may be responsible for translating texts or interpreting spoken language in a variety of settings, such as international development, diplomacy, or business.
+• Translating and interpreting: Graduates with language skills may be responsible for translating texts or interpreting spoken language in various settings, such as international development, diplomacy, or business.

 • Working with communities: Graduates who work in non-profit organizations may be responsible for working with communities in the Himalayan region to promote education, preserve cultural heritage, or support marginalized communities.